toji/toji.dev/README.md

  - [WebXR](https://immersive-web.github.io/webxr/), as one of the originial API creators and a spec editor.
  - [WebGPU](https://gpuweb.github.io/gpuweb/), as a spec editor.

+If you need to contact me for work reasons, the best way is my corporate email: bajones@google.com

 ## My Code
 Almost everything I work on in open source, with the majority of it being either on the Chromium project and its dependencies or [GitHub](https://github.com/toji).
 Outside of Chrome I tend to work on either utility libraries or samples for the various bits of web tech I'm workign on.
 Some of my more notable projects include: